 The SSD storage of both consoles can be upgraded by purchasing bespoke expansion cards from Seagate, although these are very expensive at the time of writing.
 If you’re picking up a Series S and plan to expand the storage, it might be worth just cutting your losses and picking up the Series X for all the added benefits that come with the more powerful console.

-This decision will depend on what you’re looking for in a next-gen console.
-If you are satisfied with an experience that peaks at 1440p and don’t mind about the lack of a physical disc drive, the Xbox Series S is the way to go.
+This decision will depend on what you’re looking for in a new console.
+If you are satisfied with an experience that peaks at 1440p and don’t mind the lack of a physical disc drive, the Xbox Series S is the way to go.